 The most obtrusive noise starts with the engine, so if we remove it do we have a whisper quiet car?
 Not quite.
-I remember a Top Gear Nissan Leaf review where they mentioned that the headlamps had to be redesigned to channel away the wind from the mirrors because the wind noise was too audible, something that would have not been an issue had an engine been there masking the wind noise.
+I remember a Top Gear Nissan Leaf review where they mentioned that the headlamps had to be redesigned to channel the wind away from the mirrors because the wind noise was too audible, something that would have not been an issue had an engine been there masking the wind noise.

 Electric car manufacturers need to take special care about making a car as aerodynamic and deadened as possible to make it comfortable for daily use.
 So is an electric car perfect for someone like me who is always in the pursuit of a whisper quiet car?
 Indeed!

 Meet the Ampera

 I didn't want to buy another car that wasn't an hybrid or electric.
 A pure electric (or BEV) was out of question as the range is very limited for my usage.
 So it had to be a PHEV or EREV.

 The Opel Ampera was the best that the used car market had for me.
 A decent electric range and a small petrol engine that works as a generator and can be used with the same performance as when driving in pure electric mode.
 It looks good, the interior is also nice (but no cream leather option unfortunately) and they were built in small numbers, so an exclusive car that I won't see everyday.

 On the 7th of December I got on a flight to the Netherlands and drove it back to Portugal.